• Skip to main content

 You won’t need to add any topping or jam, but if you prefer you can scoop up a dollop of lemon curd and add it to your plate.
 A nice cup of Earl Grey with a hint of bergamot or Lavender herbal tea will be a nice accompaniment to your scones.

-Imagine baking these luscious scones for a small get-together or a birthday tea basket.
+Imagine baking these luscious scones for a small get-together or add to a birthday tea basket.
 Inviting some friends over, sharing a pot of your favorite tea, maybe some tea sandwiches, and enjoying great conversation.
-There is nothing better than bonding over fresh baked food and drink.
-These lemon scones can be made in advance and frozen until needed, or make a few batches before your guest arrive.

 You can even make them without the glaze if you are in a hurry, or don’t want the added sugar.
 They will still be just as scrumptious.
+For more baking scones tips read here.

 History of Scones